abridged/collabland-dev/telefrens/intro.md

 The Points formula will be adjusted at the discretion of the Collab.Land team.
 The initial Community Points formula is:

 1. +1 Point when a user you invite onboards to Telefrens
-2. +1000 Points when a user you invite does a transaction using Telefrens
+2. +1000 Points when a user you invite does their first transaction using Telefrens

 <!-- - {ONLY IN TWA INITIALLY}